 The Power of Human Engagement

 Let’s say that you are served two LinkedIn posts, from two different brands, both regarding the same topic.
-Post #1 has no engagement, but post #2 has a bunch - shares, likes, comments etc. Which are you more likely to click?
+Post X has no engagement, but Post Y has a bunch - shares, likes, comments etc. Which are you more likely to click?

 Now, let's say we add a third post to this same scenario.
-This third post, post #3, has plenty of engagement too, but it's an ad (labeled "promoted).
+This third post, Post Z, has plenty of engagement too, but it's an ad (labeled "promoted).
 Which one would you choose to click then?

-I'm willing to wager that in both scenarios, you chose post #2, the organic post that had plenty of engagement.
+I'm willing to wager that in both scenarios, you chose Post Y, the organic post that had plenty of engagement.
 That's because there is great power in authentic, human engagement.
 And you don't need ads for that.

 Ready to Experiment With LinkedIn Engagement Pods?